ansible-lockdown/Windows-2016-CIS-Audit/README.md

 Goss to be on the host running the audit
-Permissions to run all the commands may need admin to run this
+Permissions to run all the commands may need admin to run this top of vars file to state the type of server if reboots are outstanding on the host this may change results

 ### Overview